 Many patients have filed lawsuits against hip manufacturers, claiming they were injured by their metal hips.
 Most of these lawsuits are based on product liability law.
 Under product liability, manufacturers and sellers have a duty to ensure that their products are free from any unreasonable defects that may harm consumers.
 Most of these lawsuits contend that metal hips were defectively designed and carried defective warnings.

 Patients claim that the metal-on-metal design of these hips is inherently dangerous and defective because the friction between the metal components leads to deterioration and metallosis in many cases.
 In addition, patients argue that the manufacturers provided inadequate warnings about the dangers associated with their metal hips.
 If the suits are successful, the patients may receive damages for the medical expenses, lost wages, and pain and suffering caused by the defective hips.

 There have been numerous complaints of malfunctions, injuries, and illnesses from various types of metal hip replacements, leading to multiple lawsuits and recalls.
-Attorneys experienced in such matters can help you determine how to proceed, and you can have an lawyer provide a free initial review of your claim.
+Attorneys experienced in such matters can help you determine how to proceed.
+Contact an attorney near you today who can help with your specific situation.